 EAST RUTHERFORD, N.J. — The New York Giants backup quarterback competition is starting to take shape.

 Eli Manning is the unequivocal starter.
-Geno Smith and Josh Johnson are battling for the backup job and appear set to take most of the second-team snaps.
-That has become clear during the first two days of training camp.
+Geno Smith and Josh Johnson are battling for the backup job, and appear set to take most of the second-team snaps.
+That’s become clear during the first two days of training camp.
 Rookie Davis Webb will work with the third team and fit in where he can fit in throughout his first camp.

 Smith struggled early during 7-on-7 and 11-on-11 drills.
 His accuracy and timing were off.
 One throw to the flat forced the receiver to the ground in order to make the catch.
 Another throw to the sideline sailed wide in the Meadowlands wind.